 - Invoked with Mr. Reese who is targeted by the Joker to prevent him airing Batman's identity, because that would ruin the Joker's fun.

-- In the 1949 serial adventures of Batman & Robin, Jimmy Vale (who is working for the Big Bad) discovers that an unconscious Batman is his sister's boyfriend.
+- In the 1949 serial adventures of Batman and Robin, Jimmy Vale (who is working for the Big Bad) discovers that an unconscious Batman is his sister's boyfriend.
 He puts on the suit and leads the other bad guys away from Bruce.
-Unfortunately, "away" means up to the top of a building where he then does a Martin Sheen.
+Unfortunately, "away" means up to the top of a building where he then falls off.

 - In the 2004 action film The Incredibles , Syndrome learns not only their real identities, but knows where they all live by the end of the movie.